precap/dcc-ex.github.io/docs/big-picture/stage6.rst

   Please don't blindly copy/paste the servo angles listed here and expect them to "just work".

-Allowing for servo based turnouts being used, we will start our signals from the third available Vpin on our PCA9685 servo module (we used the first two for servo turnouts).
+Allowing for servo based turnouts/points being used, we will start our signals from the third available Vpin on our PCA9685 servo module (we used the first two for servo turnouts/points).
 We will make the assumption that red requires a servo angle of 100, amber 250, and green 400:

 .. collapse:: Click to show/hide the code

     .. code-block::

-      ALIAS(SIG1_TRN1_APP, 102)       // Signal 1, approaching turnout 1
+      ALIAS(SIG1_TRN1_APP, 102)       // Signal 1, approaching turnout/point 1
-      ALIAS(SIG2_TRN2_GO, 103)        // Signal 2, proceed beyond turnout 2
+      ALIAS(SIG2_TRN2_GO, 103)        // Signal 2, proceed beyond turnout/point 2
       ALIAS(SIG3_STN_EX, 104)         // Signal 3, exit the station siding

       SERVO_SIGNAL(SIG1_TRN1_APP, 400, 250, 100)